 The 1953 Track Team

 The 1953 Track Team had an undefeated season, Union county conference champions, NJ state group 2 champions.
 Set the records for 440 yd relay and mile relay times.
 Had 4 players become state champions for individual events.
-The team ran in the Penn Relays and became national champions setting the record for fastest time ever for NJ High School team.
+The team ran in the Penn Relays and became national champions setting the record for fastest time ever for a NJ High School team.